JimRuss/android_device_huawei_c8860/README.md

 ICS device tree for Huawei Mercury.

+I would like to thank fredvj and playfulgod for there repo's.Reading through there work has helped me to understand androids a little better.Now if I could just learn how to use github a little better!

-The files in proprietary-files.txt were pulled from gingerbread.
+The files in my proprietary-files.txt were pulled from gingerbread.
 All other files added were from playfulgods rom.
 These will have to be added to device_c8860.mk,so the build will know where to pull from and where to place it.
 If you pull autorun.iso from gingerbread you will have to edit c8860-vendor-blobs.mk to put it in system/cdrom/autorun.iso.
 So it will be"vendor/huawei/c8860/proprietary/../data/cdrom/autorun.iso:system/cdrom/autorun.iso"